 Pennsylvania has adopted a statute of limitations that sets the deadline for filing a lawsuit.
 According to 42 Pa.C.S.A. § 5524, an injury victim has two years from the date of their injury to file suit.
 If the plaintiff fails to file during that two-year window, the court has the authority to dismiss the case if the defendant requests that they do so.
 A dedicated personal injury lawyer in Johnstown could help an injured victim with filing a claim promptly.

-Taking on a personal injury claim can be a major undertaking, from investigating the claim to negotiating with an insurance company to potentially proceed in court.
+Taking on a personal injury claim can be a major undertaking, from investigating the claim to negotiating with an insurance company to potentially proceeding in court.
 With the help of experienced legal counsel, you could focus on getting back to full health while your attorney moves your injury claim forward.